-Our effective income tax rate of (13.5)% for the six months ended June 29, 2018 was different from the U.S. federal statutory rate of 21%, primarily due to our geographical income mix and favorable tax rates associated with certain earnings from operations in lower-tax jurisdictions, the increase in the valuation allowance against U.S. federal, California and other state deferred tax assets, detriment from non-deductible stock-based compensation, and the net of various discrete tax adjustments.
-For the six months ended June 29, 2018, the discrete adjustments to our tax expense were primarily withholding taxes.
+Our effective income tax rate of (13.2)% for the nine months ended September 28, 2018 was different from the U.S. federal statutory rate of 21%, primarily due to the our geographical income mix and tax rates associated with certain earnings from operations in lower-tax jurisdictions, the increase in the valuation allowance against U.S. federal, California and other state deferred tax assets, detriment from non-deductible stock-based compensation, and the net of various discrete tax adjustments.
+For the nine months ended September 28, 2018, the discrete adjustments to our tax expense were primarily withholding taxes.

-Our effective income tax rate of (0.6)% for the six months ended June 30, 2017 was different from the then-effective U.S. federal statutory rate of 35%, primarily due to our geographical income mix and favorable tax rates associated with certain earnings from operations in lower-tax jurisdictions, partially offset by the increase in the valuation allowance against U.S. federal, California and other state deferred tax assets and detriment from non-deductible stock-based compensation.
-In addition, in the first quarter of 2017, we were able to recognize a one-time tax benefit of approximately \$1.2 million as a result of the merger of our two subsidiaries in Israel which was approved by the Israeli government in the first quarter of 2017.
-For the six months ended June 30, 2017, the discrete adjustments to our tax expense were primarily withholding taxes and the accrual of interest on uncertain tax positions.
+Our effective income tax rate of 2.2% for the nine months ended September 29, 2017 was different from the then-effective U.S. federal statutory rate of 35%, primarily due to our geographical income mix and tax rates associated with certain earnings from operations in lower-tax jurisdictions, partially offset by the increase in the valuation allowance against U.S. federal, California and other state deferred tax assets and detriment from non-deductible stock-based compensation.
+In addition, in the first quarter of 2017, we were able to recognize a one-time tax benefit of approximately \$1.2 million as a result of the merger of our two subsidiaries in Israel, which was approved by the Israeli government in the first quarter of 2017.
+In the third quarter of 2017, we recorded \$2.4 million of tax benefit associated with the release of tax reserves for uncertain tax positions resulting from the expiration of the statutes of limitations on the Company's U.S. corporate tax returns for the 2013 tax year.
+For the nine months ended September 29, 2017, the remaining discrete adjustments to our tax expense were primarily withholding taxes and the accrual of interest on uncertain tax positions.